guettli/generic-backend/README.md

 People realized that coding an own/custom database makes no sense.
 People use PostgreSQL, MySQL, MongoDB, ...

-Still lot of backend code.
+Still lot of backend code got done

 Most people still use SQL directly.
 Only few people use ORM.